virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

         - `redeployContainerDelay` - delay for container redeployment
         - `redeployContextDelay` - delay for context redeployment
         - `restartContainerDelay` - delay for container restart
-    - `nodes` - nodes array with detailed info about topology.
+    - `nodes` - nodes array with detailed info about the topology change.
 Explore the full list of available <a href="/creating-manifest/placeholders/#node-placeholders" target="_blank">node placeholders</a>.
     - `env` - environment information.
 Explore the full list of available <a href="/creating-manifest/placeholders/#environment-placeholders" target="_blank">environment placeholders</a>.

 ### onBeforeScaleOut